coown-box/public/README.md

 ---

-## Corporate grade crypto solutions
+## Shared crypto wallets for insitutions, companies & private groups
-### Shared crypto wallets for insitutions, companies & private groups
+*Enterprise-grade blockchain for institutional money:* Shared wallets for businesses and units, role- and user-based spending limits with payment approvals, tokenized shares for voting, raising capital, and automated dividends — an admin-free solution built to boost security, management efficiency, and stakeholder empowerment.

-*The Swiss Army Knife for team finances on blockchain*
+*The Swiss Army Knife for team finances on blockchain:*

 ✓ Multi-approval payments